Department of Communication & Theatre

 - You are allowed to do TWO internships for credit toward your degree.

-- You must complete a minimum of 120 documented hours at the internship site (this does NOT include travel time) and complete all paperwork in the Internship Handbook (available from the department assistant for $10.00).
+- You must complete a minimum of 120 documented hours at the internship site (this does NOT include travel time) and complete all course requirements as shown on CANVAS.